Carolinian forest: Rare plants and biodiversity significance

-Climate
+Climate pressures

-The reason for the high biodiversity in this region is its unique climate; ranging from humid subtropical to a mild humid continental.
+The reason for the high biodiversity in this region is its unique climate, ranging from humid subtropical to a mild humid continental.
 The Carolinian forest of Ontario has the warmest average annual temperatures, the longest frost-free seasons, and the mildest winters of any region in Ontario and Canada in general.
 This distinctive climate is largely due to the nearby Great Lakes which moderate the temperature of the surrounding land.
+Climate records show that the Carolinian region, as part of the Great Lakes-St. Lawrence basin has already warmed over the past century, with the largest increases occurring in winter and spring.
+This warming is associated with longer growing seasons and changing precipitation patterns that affect forest water balance and ecosystem processes.
+The climate of the region is strongly influenced by the Great Lakes, so even relatively small shifts in temperature and evaporation can alter habitat conditions in Carolinian forests.

+Projected climate change may further influence forest composition and resilience in southern Ontario by increasing stress on some common tree species and shaping management responses in both urban and natural landscapes.
+Natural disturbance patterns such as wildfire in the broader Great Lakes-St. Lawrence Forest is also shaped by interactions among climate variability, short-term weather conditions, and landscape characteristics.

 Status

+Extensive agriculture and urban development have substantially altered the original Carolinian forest landscape.

 Canada warbler (Cardellina canadensis) who use the Carolinian forests as their breeding grounds.A southern flying squirrel (Glaucomys volans) in the branches of a red maple tree.

 The high fertility of the land has seen the region become highly developed and populated, with agricultural, industrial, commercial and urban areas.
 Today, the Carolinian Zone contains major cities and is home to one quarter of Canada's population despite being 0.25% of the total land area.
 The deforestation of the region for this development has led to significant habitat loss and fragmentation, leaving the remaining portions of land scattered and disconnected, with some areas still threatened by human development.
-In total, it is estimated that forest cover has been reduced from 80% to 11.3% while wetlands reduced from 28.3% to 5.1%.
-In addition to habitat loss and fragmentation, the native Carolinian species are also being threatened by invasive species such as garlic mustard and buckthorn, and overgrazing by white-tailed deer.
-These factors have contributed to the Carolinian zone becoming the most threatened region in Ontario, with over 125 species of plants and animals listed as either vulnerable, threatened or endangered by the federal or provincial governments.
-This is over one-third of all vulnerable, threatened or endangered species in Canada.
+In total, it is estimated that forest cover has been reduced from 80% to 11.3% while wetlands have been reduced from 28.3% to 5.1%.
+Habitat fragmentation can also reduce ecological connectivity and increase the long-term vulnerability of species by limiting dispersal between forest patches and altering ecosystem processes.
+Surveys of the remaining woodlands in southern Ontario have found notable surviving examples of several at-risk Carolinian tree species, highlighting the conservation value of mature forest stands.

+Threats

+Major ecological pressures in the Carolinian zone include habitat fragmentation, herbivory, invasive species, disease, and emerging environmental change.